 David Hockney : The Most Expensive Living Artist

-Over the past week, there had been much ado about David Hockney’s Portrait of an Artist (Pool with Two Figures) (1972).
-The painting had been slated for sale at Christie’s Postwar and Contemporary Evening sale in New York with a pre-sale estimate of approximately $80 million.
-Just by reaching its estimate, Hockney’s work would beat previous record holder – Jeff Koons’ $58.4 million Balloon Dog (Orange) – out of the park.
+Recenetly, there as been much ado about David Hockney’s Portrait of an Artist (Pool with Two Figures) (1972).
+The painting had been slated for sale at Christie’s Postwar and Contemporary Evening sale in New York.
+With a pre-sale estimate of approximately $80 million.
+This meant that just by reaching its estimate, it would become the most expensive work at auction.
+And Hockney’s work would beat previous record holder – Jeff Koons’ $58.4 million Balloon Dog (Orange) – out of the park.

 Implications on the Market and the Artist